-1.44.
-According to the report "Avances del Perú en la Adaptación al Cambio Climatico del Sector Pesquero y del Ecosistema Marino-Costero" (Peru's Progress in the Fishing Sector and the Marine-Coastal Ecosystem's Climatic Adaptation PRODUCE, Instituto del Mar del Perú, IDB and MINAM, 2019)15, temperature is a key factor that can directly and indirectly affect the biological characteristics, distribution, abundance and phenology of fishery species, as well as the yield of farmed species.
-The report notes the results of an ecological risk assessment (ERA) conducted to examine the relative vulnerability of selected fisheries species and some aquaculture activities to the effects of climate change (Ramos, 2017).
+- 1.13.
+TemperatureAccording to the report "Avances del Perú en la Adaptación al Cambio Climatico del Sector Pesquero y del Ecosistema Marino-Costero" (Peru's Progress in the Fishing Sector and the Marine-Coastal Ecosystem's Climatic Adaptation PRODUCE, Instituto del Mar del Perú, IDB and MINAM, 2019)49, temperature is a key factor that can directly and indirectly affect the biological characteristics, distribution, abundance, and phenology of fishery species, as well as the yield of farmed species.20 The report notes the results of an ecological risk assessment (ERA) conducted to examine the relative vulnerability of selected fisheries species and some aquaculture activities to the effects of climate change (Ramos, 2017). - 1.14.

-- 1.45.
 For aquaculture activities, an ad hoc methodology was used to estimate the risk scores (low, medium, high) of nine commercial or potential aquaculture activities based on their sensitivity and impact from climate change.
 This was done by considering nine attributes related to the availability of culture organisms in their different stages, reproduction, feeding and growth, susceptibility to disease and exposure to climate change.
-The cumulative sensitivity and exposure scores were ranked from highest to lowest, in an effort to define the aquaculture activities with the highest sensitivity and risk, respectively.
-In this study, the ecological risk assessment of the impacts of climate change on aquaculture activities concluded that based on exposure factors (temperature, frequency, and intensity of extreme events, among others) and sensitivity (availability of farmed organisms in their different states, reproduction, feeding and growth, susceptibility to contracting diseases, among others), aquaculture activities with the highest risk are scallop and rainbow trout farming. - 1.46.
-The high risk to rainbow trout increases if there is limited availability of culture organisms, if spawning and growth of larvae and juveniles do not occur under controlled conditions, if food is not easily accessible, if culture facilities and organisms are exposed to climate variability and if they are prone to untreatable pathogens and diseases.
+The cumulative sensitivity and exposure scores were ranked from highest to lowest in an effort to define the aquaculture activities with the highest sensitivity and risk, respectively.
+In this study, the ecological risk assessment of the impacts of climate change on aquaculture activities concluded that based on exposure factors and sensitivity (temperature, frequency, and intensity of extreme events, among others) and sensitivity (availability of farmed organisms in their different states, reproduction, feeding and growth, susceptibility to contracting diseases, among others), aquaculture activities with the highest risk are scallop and rainbow trout farming.